 Their ethical approach should branch out from the people to the environment.
 A clothing factory you are assessing should only release wastewater that has passed through a treatment plant.
 That way, it exits the factory as clean technical water.
 If they use dangerous chemicals, they must prove that they are storing them safely.

-We’ll cover them all in detail in a few scrolls from here.
+We’ll expand on this topic in detail in a few scrolls from here.

 Learn how FUSH˚ achieves sustainability as a clothing manufacturer – read this short pdf infographic.